Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Pair production of vector-like quark at NLO+PS accuracy

-All the tree-level diagrams in the pair production of VLQ at the LHC are shown in Figure~\ref{FD_production_5}, where the top three Feynman diagrams depend only on the QCD coupling, whereas the bottom two channels depend only on the BSM Yukawa coupling, $f$.
-The LO cross section has the order $\sigma_{\text{LO}}= \mathcal{O}(\alpha_S^2)+\mathcal{O}(f^4)+\mathcal{O}(f^2\alpha_S)$, where the interference between the top and bottom channels provides the $\mathcal{O}(f^2\alpha_S)$ term.
+All the tree-level diagrams in the pair production of VLQ at the LHC are shown in Figure~\ref{FD_production_5}.
+The three Feynman diagrams in the upper row depend only on the QCD coupling and are the dominant production channels.
+The bottom two diagrams depend on the BSM Yukawa coupling, $f$.
+The LO cross section has the order $\sigma_{\text{LO}}= \mathcal{O}(\alpha_S^2)+\mathcal{O}(f^4)+\mathcal{O}(f^2\alpha_S)$.
+The term $\mathcal{O}(f^2\alpha_S)$ comes from the interference between the bottom two Feynman diagrams and the subset of the first diagram in the upper row.
+It is important to note that the gluon-initiated diagrams do not interfere with the bottom two diagrams.

-At LO, we keep all contributions coming from pure QCD ($\mathcal{O}(\alpha_S^2)$), which gives the leading contribution, and from BSM coupling and their interference in the pair production of VLQ at the LHC.
-We do one-loop QCD correction of the processes that have only strong couplings at the tree level; therefore, NLO corrections have order $\mathcal{O}(\alpha_S^3)$.
+The leading production channels (three diagrams at the top row) form a gauge invariant subset, and we do one-loop QCD correction of those processes.
+As a result, the NLO cross section has the order $\mathcal{O}(\alpha_S^3)$.
 Few representative Feynman diagrams at NLO-QCD are shown in Figure \ref{FD_production_NLO-1_5}.
 The total LO cross section is given in the left panel of Table \ref{tab:crosssection_1_5}.
 The leading contribution of the VLQ pair production at the tree level and its next-to-leading order cross section, along with the integrated K-factor, are given in the right panel of Table \ref{tab:crosssection_1_5}.
 The K-factor is defined as the ratio of NLO to LO cross section.
-We find a significant enhancement of about $30\%$ in the NLO-QCD cross section over LO.
-Table \ref{tab:crosssection_1_5} shows that the interference term has a non-negligible negative contribution to the total LO cross section.
+We find a significant enhancement of about $30\% $ in the NLO-QCD cross-section over LO. \\